-Undergraduate courses in the Faculty are enriched with opportunities for experiential learning in laboratories and beyond.
+Undergraduate courses in our student-centred Faculty are enriched with opportunities for experiential learning in laboratories and beyond.
 Our students build on knowledge acquired in the classroom setting through undergraduate research projects, field schools, practicums, capstone courses, and others.
 The Faculty proudly endorses "Research Makes Sense for Students" to equip students for a lifetime of inquiry.